Data breach registers and policies

 - The agency’s preparations for responding to a data breach.

-- The agency’s strategy for containing, assessing, and managing eligible and suspected eligible data breaches.
+- The agency’s strategy for identifying, reporting, containing, assessing, and managing eligible and suspected eligible data breaches.

-- How notification obligations will be met, in the event a data breach is assessed as an eligible data breach.
+- How notification obligations will be met if a data breach is assessed as an eligible data breach.

 - A description of the roles and responsibilities of staff members.